Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 So who is Winzo exactly?

 Unfortunately, there is no information about the company that owns the brand (at the time this post was written).
-But it seems to gain a little traction on Amazon and Wayfair.
+But it seems to gain a little traction on Amazon.
 The glaring evidence is the images and videos posted by users in the reviews.